 Guest writer for Wake Up World

 Today I will be addressing a topic that is very dear to my heart: skin health.

 Having struggled for 10+ years with terrible acne and eczema (did I say terrible?!?), I feel very blessed now that I wake up with clearer skin as a result of my healing journey.
 As you can imagine, that difficult time was a never ending cycle of dermatologists, monthly antibiotics, hydrocortisone creams, holistic practitioners who were unable to help (it’s all about finding the right person), layers upon layers of conventional makeup, and poor self esteem.
 I felt like I was fighting a losing battle against my skin and my body.

 Once I began to find the answers I was looking for, it was akin to self discovery, and I began to feel more confident and more in tune with myself.
 It has been a long journey getting here, but worth every effort.
 Nowadays, I honour and listen to my skin.
 It has so much to share with me about the health of my body overall, and if I take the time to pay attention and react accordingly, then I am rewarded with radiance and clarity.

-Please remember that your skin is one of the four main elimination channels of your body, and so its state indicates:
+Here are some of my favorite natural topical skin treatments.
+Before we begin, please remember that your skin is one of the four main elimination channels of your body, and so its state indicates:

 (a) your body’s toxicity level and health overall (endocrine health, stress level, etc.)